Stoff-Studios/Stoff2D/README.md

 stoff2d_ecs:
 - extendable entity component system (see component.h)

+## Dependencies
+stoff2d_core uses glfw, so throw this in your libs directory alongside it.

 ## Build
 Stoff2D is built using CMake, from the command line.
 ```